Molly Picon: Career

 Picon made her English language debut on stage in 1940.
 On Broadway, she starred in the Jerry Herman musical Milk and Honey in 1961.
 In 1966, she dropped out of the disastrous Chu Chem during previews in Philadelphia; the show closed before it reached Broadway.

 Picon had a bit part in the 1948 film The Naked City as the woman running a news-stand and soda fountain towards the climax of the film.
 Her first major Anglophonic role in the movies was in the film version of Come Blow Your Horn (1963), with Frank Sinatra.
 One of her best-known film roles was as Yente the Matchmaker in the 1971 film adaptation of the Broadway hit Fiddler on the Roof.

 Picon appeared as Molly Gordon in an episode of CBS's Gomer Pyle, USMC and had a recurring role as Mrs. Bronson in the NBC police comedy Car 54, Where Are You?.
 In the comedy For Pete's Sake (1974), she appeared as an elderly madam ("Mrs. Cherry") who arranges a disastrous stint for Barbra Streisand on a job as a call girl.
-She later had television roles on the soap opera Somerset and appeared in a few episodes of The Facts of Life as Natalie's grandmother.
+She later had television roles as Mother Mishkin in the third episode of Vega$, a role on the soap opera Somerset and appeared in a few episodes of The Facts of Life as Natalie's grandmother.
 Picon's final role was as Roger Moore's mother in the comedies Cannonball Run and its sequel Cannonball Run II in 1981 and 1984, respectively.